(see this link for more detail on the Tech People Architecture and Agile compensation framework)

 As leaders of technology groups are increasingly being held accountable for higher levels of information and tech management, their performance is being more closely scrutinized.
-Examples include advanced analytics (for making more informed decisions), greater security (against cyber attacks), and capitalizing on fast moving trends such as Blockchain, AI/Machine Language, Neural Networks, Automation, next-gen Internet of Things, Cloud Computing, and a variety of digital innovation solutions.
+Examples include advanced analytics (for making more informed decisions), greater security (against cyber attacks), and capitalizing on fast moving trends such as Blockchain, AI/Machine Language, Robotics, Automation, next-gen Internet of Things, Cloud Computing, and a variety of digital innovation solutions.
 Meanwhile for the CIO the imperative to streamline operations, reduce costs in every possible manner, and ensure compliance with countless regulations must still be met.

 Agile Compensation is Foote Partners' solution to the chaos in paying tech professionals that has been created by the proliferation of technology related job titles and lack of consistency in job definitions and pay practices across the enterprise for the same work performed.

 With Agile Compensation and Tech People Architecture it is about how key human capital management (HCM) elements such as job definition and design, skills demand and acquisition, compensation, incentives and recognition, professional development, and work/life balance plug into an overall optimized operational model.
 The model is tuned to new technologies, shifting business strategy and organizational imperatives, culture, and performance philosophies.
 Together they propel flexibility and scalability, like any disciplined architecture approach.
 This is exactly what has been missing for decades in the HR functions at many employers, creating constant labor gaps, skills deficits, and failure to execute consistently

 For employers, Agile Compensation and Tech People Architecture have solved these problems:

 - Reducing the number of tech related job titles necessary to plan and administer pay by 50% to 70%;

 - Narrowed or altogether eliminated persistent technology skills gaps;